Ferenc Kossuth

 Ferenc Lajos Ákos Kossuth de Udvard et Kossuthfalva (16 November 1841 – 25 May 1914) was a Hungarian civil engineer and politician.

-Biography
+Early life

+Kossuth was born on 16 November 1841 in Pest, Kingdom of Hungary.
+He was the son of Hungarian revolutionary Lajos Kossuth.

+Ferenc was educated at the Paris Polytechnic and the London University, where in 1859 he won a prize for political economy.

+Career

-The son of Hungarian revolutionary Lajos Kossuth, Ferenc was educated at the Paris Polytechnic and the London University, where in 1859 he won a prize for political economy.
-After working as a civil engineer on the Dean Forest railway, he went (1861) to Italy, where he resided for the next 33 years, taking a considerable part in the railway construction of the peninsula, and at the same time keeping alive the Hungarian independence question by a whole series of pamphlets and newspaper articles.
+After working as a civil engineer on the Forest of Dean Central Railway, he went to Italy in 1861, where he resided for the next 33 years, taking a considerable part in the railway construction of the peninsula, including the Fréjus rail tunnel, and at the same time keeping alive the Hungarian independence question by a whole series of pamphlets and newspaper articles.